ajayk1412/samplePackage/README.md

 # Package description

-my-custom-package is a package name have printName function which console the paased parameter
+my-custom-package is a package name have printName function which console the passed parameter

 # Sample code for App.js to use this printName function